Git-Goud/Git-Goud/README.md

 ### Current Projects

 - [Weather Application] - An application that gives you the weather in a given location.
-- [Django To Do List] - A to-do list appliation using Django
+- [Django To Do List] - A to-do list application using Django

 ### Languages